Onion

 - Serve onion pakora hot with a cup of tea or coffee

-- You can also serve them red or green chutney or sprinkle some chaat masala
+- You can also serve them red or green chutney, or sprinkle some chaat masala

 Have you any doubts about this blog kindly let me know